renatapuklo/homework-2/README.md

 All the data and files that I used were uploaded to github.
 In the file 'adult_psychiatric_study_ch2_web.pdf', you can find the publication with the original charts, and in the '(original data) apms-2014-ch-02-tabs.xls' file, the raw data.

 Initially, I tried to work with the original data, but I had a lot of problems.
 I searched the Internet for a solution, but the information I found suggested that it is best to correct the data in the original file.
 That is why I created new files to which I copied the data necessary to recreate the selected charts, and introduced the necessary modifications.
 I tried to do it only to the necessary (minimal) extent.
 I saved the files with the copied data to csv.
 You can also find them in github.
 These are: '2.1.csv', '2.2.csv', '2.2a.csv', '2.3.csv' and '2.3a.csv'.

+I wrote the code in Google Colab.
+You can find it in the file: 'homework_2_21_01_2022_zad.ipynb'.